Suzanne Imber

-Suzanne Mary Imber (born May 1983) is a British planetary scientist specialising in space weather at the University of Leicester.
+Suzanne Mary Imber (born May 1983) is a British planetary scientist specialising in space weather at the University of Leicester's School of Physics and Astronomy.
 She was the winner of the 2017 BBC Two television programme Astronauts, Do You Have What It Takes?.

 Education

 Imber was born in Aylesbury, Buckinghamshire and attended Berkhamsted School in Hertfordshire.
 One highlight of her school years was winning the Lacrosse National Championships in 2000.
 She studied a 4-year physics degree at Imperial College London, from where she graduated with a first class honours in 2005.
 She captained the University of London Lacrosse team and went on to play for the England under-21s.
 She undertook two internships at NASA during her time at Imperial, working in the Heliophysics Division at NASA Goddard Space Flight Center, which steered her in the direction of planetary science.
 She completed her PhD thesis in 2008 on the Auroral and Ionospheric Flow Measurements of Magnetopause Reconnection during Intervals of Northward Interplanetary Magnetic Field, at the University of Leicester.